Danielkaas94/Danielkaas94/README.md

 - Full Stack Developer at EagleBurgmann KE A/S
 - Junior Software Developer at Vestjylland Forsikring

-In addition to technology, I have a wide range of interests, including languages, music (classical guitar 🎸 & piano 🎹), nature, investments and health.
+In addition to technology, I have a wide range of interests, including languages, music (classical guitar 🎸 & piano 🎹), nature, health and retail investor since high school. 💸📈📉📈📊💰

 </div>